ucsb-ccs-cs20-s18/ucsb-ccs-cs20-s18.github.io/_lab/lab00.md

 # Introduction

-This lab is an introduction to Python programming using the Linux Computers in Phelps 3525 and CSIL.
+This lab is an introduction to Python programming.
 You will write your first Python program that will print a specific text output on your computer display.
-There are helpers (TAs or undergrad mentors) in each row to assist you.

-If you miss your discussion section, you need to make up this lab in CSIL (the Computer Science Instructional Lab in Harold Frank Hall) on your own time, by {{page.due | date_to_rfc822 }}.

 ## Goals for this lab

 By the time you have completed this lab, you should be able to:

-* use the computers in Phelps 3525 (and other labs like CSIL) to do basic things such as:
 * perform basic management of directories and files
 * create Python progams in IDLE
 * submit an assignment using the gradescope system

 This assignment is designed to make sure you are comfortable working in the computing environment and know how to submit your work.
 It is mostly about